AI-enhanced Collective Intelligence: Applications and implications

 \subsection{Education and academia}

-Kialo Edu~\cite{Kialo} is an argument mapping and debate site dedicated to facilitating collaborative and critical thinking.
+Education and academia are other areas that benefit from AI-enhanced collective intelligence by fostering collaborative learning environments and supporting large-scale research projects.
+Kialo Edu (kialo-edu.com) is an argument mapping and debate site dedicated to facilitating collaborative and critical thinking.
 Kialo uses natural language processing techniques to analyze arguments, cluster topics, and identify discussion patterns.
 It allows users to participate in structured debates and discussions, promoting constructive engagement among students.
 This interaction helps them deeply understand and analyze the core aspects of the topics under discussion.

-Zooniverse~\cite{zooniverse} is a platform for people-powered research where volunteers assist professional researchers.
+Zooniverse (zooniverse.org) is a platform for people-powered research where volunteers assist professional researchers.
 Galaxy Zoo is a prominent project within the Zooniverse platform.
 This crowdsourced astronomy project invites people to assist in the morphological classification of large numbers of galaxies.
 It uses AI algorithms to learn patterns and characteristics indicative of different galaxy types by training on large datasets previously classified by citizen scientists.
 The combination of efforts from both the crowd and AI enables Galaxy Zoo to harness the power of human expertise and the efficiency of AI to scale up the analysis and understanding of galaxies.

 A study analyzing the contributor demographics of the Zooniverse project revealed uneven geographical distribution and a gender imbalance, with approximately 30\% of the citizen scientists being female~\cite{ibrahim2021gender}.
 This finding highlights concerns about representativeness and diversity in citizen science initiatives, indicating potential biases in the data and insights from such projects.
 AI can be used to train human contributors~\cite{zevin2017gravity}, to de-bias collective intelligence, and to evaluate and combine human solutions~\cite{kleinberg2018human}.